Primary Navigation Mobile

 • Tolled Autoroutes (motorways): 110km/h (68mph)

 Speed-limit signage can be a bit confusing on French motorways as limits for cars, cars with trailers and lorries are signposted separately.
-The limit for slip roads is also signposted on the main carriageway.
+The permitted speed for slip roads is also signposted on the main carriageway, while limits can also change frequently around busy junctions.
+Additionally, France doesn’t always have signs denoting certain limits, such as when entering an urban area – you should interpret a village entrance sign as indicating a lower limit, for example.

 Speeding fines in France

-The French police used to have a reputation for ignoring speeding drivers but that’s no longer the case.
-They don’t go easy on foreigners, either.
+The French police used to have a reputation for ignoring speeding drivers, especially those from abroad, but that hasn’t been the case for a while, and rules are now strictly enforced.
 If you’re stopped while driving in France, it’ll most likely be the Gendarmerie (military police) that you’re dealing with.
 But there are other law enforcement bodies that can stop you on the road, such as the customs police.

 14